 Percy Warner Park

 Experience the race in style, the Skybox Suites offer a phenomenal panoramic view of the track from a private, elevated luxury suite and covered deck.
-Each suite includes air conditioning, hardwood floors, granite countertops, wet bars, a private bathroom, TVs and more!
+Each suite includes air conditioning, hardwood floors, granite countertops, wet bars, a private bathroom, TVs, and more!
+Find out more.

-Adjacent to the box seats, Hospitality Village is the perfect venue for Steeplechase guests who want to see and be seen.
+Adjacent to the box seats, Hillside Tents are the perfect venue for Steeplechase guests who want to see and be seen.
 This action-packed area offers an up-close view of the races and jumbotron.
-Tents sizes vary and can accommodate parties ranging from 20 up to 120 guests.
+Tents sizes vary and can accommodate parties ranging from 20 up to 130 guests.
+Find out more.